najaatech/najaatech.github.io/_posts/2025-08-03-cloud-cs-on-premise-kuwait-2025.md

 Total monthly cost: (20 + 3) × 12 = 276 KWD per year

-## Cloud cost with DigitalOcean
-If you go to DigitalOcean and select a droplet (VPS), your bill will amount to 70 KWD/month.
-The specs are:
-- 16 GB RAM
-- 8 Intel-core CPUs
-- 1480 GB NVMe SSD

-Total cost per year: 840 KWD

-Note: You might argue that the server specs don't exactly match the one picked from the local supplier, but those specs are as close I can get.
-There will be inaccuracies here and there but in the grand scheme of things, they will not matter that much as you have to take into account that cloud host is handling cooling, power, redundancy, and security for me.

-## Other Security & Compliance considerations for local hosting
+## Other Security considerations for local hosting
 Running on-premises means I’m responsible for:
 - Physical security: locked cabinet, CCTV, access logs
 - Network security: firewalls, intrusion detection
 - Data protection: encrypted disks, off-site backups
 A rough estimate would be 150 KWD/year for tools and backup storage.

-## The hidden cost, My time valued at Opportunity Cost
+## The hidden cost of going local, my time valued at opportunity cost
 The local setup is not going to deploy itself magically after all.
 Someone needs to plan the setup, find a good and preferably free software to manage the server such as [Proxmox](https://www.proxmox.com/en/) and to help with deploying websites and services such as [Coolify](https://github.com/coollabsio/coolify).

 So modestly speaking, I’ll spend about 1–2 hours per day managing all of this show.
 Valuing my time at 10 KWD/hour and averaging 1.5 hours/day: